-Exhibitors don't need to compete individually.
-Each exhibitor will receive premiums.
+4-H members don't need to compete individually.
+Each 4-H member will receive premiums.
 Teams must have previously won 2 years of purple ribbons or Grand Champion to advance to the next team obedience class.

-Special Awards: Trophies will be given to top team in each Team Obedience class
+Special Awards: Trophies will be given to top team in each Team Obedience class\

-Must have earned at least a blue ribbon
+\Must have earned at least a blue ribbon

-- G700107 Level A for beginning teams.
+G700107 Level A - for beginning teams.
 Consists of 2 to 4 dogs, each dog must have its own handler.
 Each team performs, in unison, the same exercises as in Beginning A and B obedience.
-All exercises are preformed on leash, consideration is given for uniformity. - Advanced Level B consists of 2 to 4 dogs.
+All exercises are preformed on leash, consideration is given for uniformity.

+G700108 Advanced - Level B - consists of 2 to 4 dogs.
 Each dog must have its own handler.
-Each team performs, in unison, the same exercises as the novice obedience class. - Most Advanced Level C most challenging.
+Each team performs, in unison, the same exercises as the novice obedience class.

+G700109 Most Advanced - Level C - most challenging.
 Each team performs, in unison, the same exercises as in Graduate Novice obedience.

 Show: Sunday, Aug.
-4, Noon (South Hall)
+3, 11 a.m.
+(South Hall)

-Exhibitors must advance to the trophy class after winning 2 purple ribbons 2 years in a row or Grand Champion in senior showmanship at the Lancaster County Super Fair.
-For examples of showmanship patterns refer to "Nebraska 4-H Dog Show Rules" (4-H 420) at https://go.unl.edu/dogshowmanshippatterns.
+4-H members must advance to the trophy class after winning 2 purple ribbons 2 years in a row or Grand Champion in Senior Showmanship at the Lancaster County Super Fair.
+For examples of showmanship patterns refer to "Nebraska 4-H Dog Show Rules" (4-H 421) at https://go.unl.edu/dog-rules.